This school is closed.

 2.5x

-St Jude and St Paul's CofE Primary School closes as a Good school with above-average academic results and a strong pastoral reputation, yet unable to overcome the demographic reality of falling birth rates in inner London.
-For 168 years, this Church of England institution served Barnsbury families with a faith-rooted education, achieving national rankings in the top quarter and maintaining high standards in reading and mathematics.
+St Jude and St Paul's CofE Primary School closes as a Good school with a strong pastoral reputation, yet unable to overcome the demographic reality of falling birth rates in inner London.
+For 168 years, this Church of England institution served Barnsbury families with a faith-rooted education and maintained notable strengths in reading and mathematics.
 The school's small size fostered close relationships between staff, pupils and families, creating an environment where children felt known and supported.
 Its closure illustrates a wider challenge facing London primary schools: excellent provision does not guarantee survival when the number of children in the local area declines.
-Families who valued the school's Christian ethos, diverse community and strong academic track record have been required to seek alternative placements.
-The end of St Jude and St Paul's removes a distinctive option from Islington's educational landscape, one that successfully combined faith values with inclusive, above-average academic provision in a nurturing small-school setting.
+Families who valued the school's Christian ethos, diverse community and academic track record have been required to seek alternative placements.
+The end of St Jude and St Paul's removes a distinctive option from Islington's educational landscape.

-St Jude and St Paul's was rated Good by Ofsted in April 2024 and achieved above-national-average results, with 68% of pupils reaching expected standards in reading, writing and mathematics compared to 62% nationally.
-The school ranked in the top quarter of English primary schools.
-However, the school closed on 31 August 2025 due to falling pupil numbers.
+St Jude and St Paul's was rated Good by Ofsted in April 2024 and had a positive academic record in its final years.
+However, the school closed on 31 August 2025 due to falling pupil numbers, so it no longer has current FindMySchool performance rankings.

 St Jude and St Paul's CofE Primary School closed on 31 August 2025 and is no longer accepting applications.
 Families seeking a Church of England primary school in Islington should contact Islington Council's admissions team for information about alternative schools in the area.
 Applications for Islington primary schools are made through the council's online admissions portal.